nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_hwmv2.rst

 .. code-block::
    :class: highlight

-   $ cd my-repo
+   cd my-repo
-   $ python ../zephyr/scripts/utils/board_v1_to_v2.py --board-root boards/ -b plank -s nrf52840 -v acme
+   python ../zephyr/scripts/utils/board_v1_to_v2.py --board-root . -b plank -s nrf52840 -g acme -v acme

 After running this command, the script converts the board from the previous hardware model to the current one, creating a board in the new format in :file:`my-repo/boards/acme/plank`.